infinum/cookies_eu/README.md

 #### How to manage cookies on your PC

-To enable cookies our website, follow the steps below.
+To enable cookies on our website, follow the steps below.

 ##### Google Chrome